mbohra07/Agentic-Finance-Simulator/financial_crew/short_report.md

 	•	Logic: Reviews past financial decisions, identifies successes and areas for improvement, and offers actionable advice for building better financial habits.
 	•	Behavioral Focus: Encourages long-term discipline and offers support in achieving sustainable financial growth.

+	5.Agent Coordinator (NEW)
+	•	Goal: Act as a central decision-maker by merging and reconciling agent outputs.
+	•	Logic: Receives contextualized inputs (like inflation or interest rate) along with agent outputs, determines optimal actions, and outputs structured JSON
+	•	Significance: Ensures coherence across agents, reduces redundancy, and helps users take a single, clear next step.

 # System Architecture

 The system is built using the Crew AI framework, which allows for easy management and execution of tasks and agents.
 Each agent is defined with a specific role and goal, and tasks such as simulating cash flow or tracking goals are executed sequentially.
 The agents communicate with each other to provide a comprehensive view of the user’s financial behavior.